kubevault/prometheus-exporter/docs/guides/secret-engines/mysql/overview.md

 mysql-engine   Success
 ```

 Since the status is `Success`, the MySQL secret engine is enabled and successfully configured.
-You can use `kubectl describe secretengine -n <namepsace> <name>` to check the error events if any.
+You can use `kubectl describe secretengine -n <namepsace> <name>` to check for error events, if any.

 ## Create MySQL Role